Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Yeah, why does that have to be part of the deal?

-Yeah, that's that's that's a very good question.
+Yeah, that's a very good question.

 That's a really good question.

-Uh anyway, he goes on to call Russia a paper tiger and says that they're running out of gasoline.
+Anyway, he goes on to call Russia a paper tiger and says that they're running out of gasoline.

-Also just not true.
+Also, just not true.

-I I I don't understand the logic behind it, but here we are.
+I don't understand the logic behind it, but here we are.

-Uh Ukraine on a on a long timeline, they will be able to get back their country in its original form and maybe go further.
+Ukraine, on a long timeline, they will be able to get back their country in its original form and maybe go further.

 That's an explicit threat, then, isn't it?